Code-Institute-Submissions/wrestle-match/README.md

 - As a developer, I want to have options for projects I can continue to build on with updates introducing enhancements and additions in aesthetics, gameplay, sound and so on as I continue to gain experience and expand on my skills.
 - As an employer, I want to see what Gary is capable of doing as a software developer by seeing clear and proper usage of JavaScript to produce user interatice elements as is to be expected from an IFD project.
-IF he impresses me with what I see this might help me to decide if he is a good fit for an available position within our company.
+If he impresses me with what I see this might help me to decide if he is a good fit for an available position within our company.

 ### Design Choices